Do you want to learn how to run a competition on LinkedIn?

 7. Follow Up with Participants

-After drawing the winner of your LinkedIn contest, it’s important to follow up with all the other people that entered.
+After drawing the winner of your LinkedIn contest, it’s essential to follow up with all the other people that entered.
 This allows you to form better relationships with your new audience and mention your contest one last time.

 You can follow up with participants after the contest by: